 In a 12-year Harvard study of 78,000 women, those who drank milk three times a day actually broke more bones than women who rarely drank milk.

 Calcium absorption from milk is approximately 30%, while figures for broccoli, Brussels sprouts, mustard greens, turnip greens, kale, and some other leafy green vegetables range between 40% to 64%.

-Iron plays an integral role in various aspects of your health.
+Iron plays an integral role in various aspects of your health, hair growth, and beard growth.
 First, your body uses iron to promote good blood health.
 When you are getting adequate iron into your body via your diet, it helps keep your red blood cells healthy.

 The major reason we need it [iron] is that it helps to transport oxygen throughout the body.

 Iron in kale naturally binds to oxygen.
-The iron you take in through kale and other foods often goes directly to your red blood cells and to the formation of hemoglobin.
+The iron you take in through kale and other foods often go directly to your red blood cells and to the formation of hemoglobin.